Differences for app videos on Google Play Store and Apple App Store

 - Make the video 30 seconds or less;

-- Show off most appealing features (focus on screen recording and actual app experience);
+- Show off the most appealing features (focus on screen recording and actual app experience);

 - Treat your mobile video as a trailer (make it exciting!);